 On this day, 4 December, in the Year of Our Lord 1214, William I “The Lion” of Scotland, passed away.
 William I was my two-times 25th great-grandfather through his illegitimate daughter Isabella mac William.
 He was also the brother of David of Scotland (my two-times 26th great-grandfather), making William I my 27th great-uncle twice over, as well.

 In 1152, William inherited the title of Earl of Northumbria from his father.
-However, in 1157, he was forced to give up this title to Henry II Plantagenet, King of England (my 26th great-grandfather through his daughter Eleanor of England, my 25th great-grandfather through his son John “Lackland” of England, and my 25th great-grandfather through his son William “Longespée”.)
+However, in 1157, he was forced to give up this title to Henry II Plantagenet, King of England (my 26th great-grandfather through his daughter Eleanor of England, my 24th and 25th great-grandfather through his son John “Lackland” of England, and my 25th great-grandfather through his son William “Longespée”.)

 Following the death of William and David’s elder brother King Malcolm IV on 9 December 1165, William became king and was crowned on Christmas Eve 1165.
 After William I became king, he spent much time and effort trying to regain Northumbria.